NBKelly/2022_AdventOfCode/README.md

 #### Part Two
 Just perform a binary search.
 It will take at most 6-7 runs to find the optimal answer.

+### 2021_51

+This is just a generator that takes as input ascii art, and gives as output puzzles for day 13 2021.